Falls Road, Belfast: Middle Falls

 This section of the road centres on the Beechmount district and stretches from the intersection with the Grosvenor Road/Springfield Road to the Whiterock Road.
-The district takes its name from Beechmount House which was located at the top of a nearby hill surrounded by beech trees.
+The district takes its name from Beechmount House, which was located at the top of a nearby hill, surrounded by beech trees.
 It was the former home of Eliza and Isabella Riddel.
 It is now the site of an Irish Language school.

 The Whiterock Road leads to the Ballymurphy and to Turf Lodge districts.
-It also leads to the Black Mountain which forms part of the range of hills overlooking Belfast.
+It also leads to the Black Mountain, which forms part of the range of hills overlooking Belfast.
 Across the Falls Road from the Whiterock Road is the Donegall Road.
-This road leads down to the junction with Broadway and Westlink – M1 motorway and then on down to Shaftesbury Square in the city centre.
-At the junction with Westlink is located the large public sculpture formally called RISE but informally known as the balls on the Falls.
+This road leads down to the junction with Broadway and Westlink – M1 motorway, and then on down to Shaftesbury Square in the city centre.
+At the junction with Westlink is located the large public sculpture, formally called RISE but informally known as The Balls on the Falls.

-Through the area flowed the Clowney Water or River (Irish Abhainn na Cluana – River of the meadow) which is a tributary of the larger Blackstaff River.
+Through the area flowed the Clowney Water or River (Abhainn na Cluana – River of the meadow) which is a tributary of the larger Blackstaff River.
 Both have largely been covered over and piped in.